apache/nuttx/configs/sam3u-ek/README.txt

     This is required because in the normal case (just 'make'), make will create all dependencies then execute the pass1 and pass2 targets.
 But this example, pass2 depends on auto-generatd files produced during pass1.
-    This specall make command ('make pass1 pass2') will make the dependencies separately for each pass.
+    This special make command ('make pass1 pass2') will make the dependencies separately for each pass.

-    At there end of the build, there four files will top-level build
+    At the end of the build, there four files will top-level build
     directory:

     nuttx_user.elf    - The pass1 ELF file